flatscrew/rasterflow-docs/content/2.operations/tonemapping/fattal02.md

 ---
 title: Fattal et al. 2002 Tone Mapping
-description: Adapt an image, which may have a high dynamic range, for presentation using a low dynamic range.
+description: "Adapt an image, which may have a high dynamic range, for presentation using a low dynamic range.
 This operator attenuates the magnitudes of local image gradients, producing luminance within the range 0.0-1.0.
-This tonemapping approach was originally presented by Raanan Fattal, in the 2002 SIGGRAPH paper: Gradient Domain High Dynamic Range Compression.
+This tonemapping approach was originally presented by Raanan Fattal, in the 2002 SIGGRAPH paper: Gradient Domain High Dynamic Range Compression."
 links:
   - label: "gegl:fattal02"
     to: "https://gegl.org/operations/gegl-fattal02"